 To help you on this quest I’ve input an exercise below for you to use now and reuse on an ongoing basis.

-10 things that would (should) make every employee happy at work
+10 things that would (should) increase happiness at work

 In my work as a coach, I have identified ten areas that contribute to my clients’ satisfaction at work.
 While all of these areas will play a part in how happy you are at work to some degree or another, how they are prioritized will vary from individual to individual.
 The ten areas are:

 - Financial Reward.
 Those who approach their work as a means to an end place more emphasis on their paycheck than they do on their interest in the work itself.
 People who fall into this category are motivated by money, and find fulfillment when they are paid for their performance.
 Those who fall into this group easily move on when a higher-paying job comes their way.

 - Stability.
 Those who see their work primarily as a way to provide for themselves or their family often put emphasis on stability, rather than on advancement or career growth.
 In tough economic times, particularly when layoffs are rampant and new jobs are hard to come by, those who usually put stability toward the end of their priority list may find themselves moving it higher up the list.